influxdata/influxdb/docs/catalogs.md

 [^cat]: This design might be changed in the future to meet other use cases.

-Since the catalog is the central information shared to all users of the database, it needs to keep consistent and integral.
-Each object of the catalog must be locked in either shared or exclusive mod when accessed or modified.
-Each catalog object also contains information for us to operate the chunk lifecycle, run queries, as well as measure the health of the system.
+Since the catalog is the central information shared to all users of the database, it must be kept consistent.
+Each object of the catalog must be locked in either shared or exclusive mode when accessed or modified.
+Each catalog object also contains information to operate the chunk lifecycle, run queries, as well as measure the health of the system.

 **Examples of information for operating the chunk lifecycle**
 * A chunk includes `LifecycleAction` that keeps track of on-going action of a chunk (e.g. `compacting`, `persisting`) to avoid running the same job on the chunk.